Adapted from a 2017 National Conference Presentation by Julie Jansen

 - Keep organized with CAC’s Networking Tracker.

-- Put a Post-it note on your phone or computer that reminds you to ask how you can help the person you are reaching out to.
+- Keep a Post-it near your phone or computer that reminds you to ask how you can help others during networking calls or virtual meetings.